THE HOME OF WATCH CULTURE

 Image courtesy of Hairspring

-Vacheron Constantin Les Historiques Cornes de Vache 1955
+Vacheron Constantin Historiques Cornes de Vache 1955

 vacheron constantin historiques cornes de vache 1955 dial

-While it’s true that a manually wound chronographs is one of the “it” styles for a high-end watch, the aforementioned Reverso Chronograph doesn’t quite capture that old-school-cool aesthetic with its reversing case.
+While it’s true that a manually wound chronograph is one of the “it” styles for a high-end watch, the aforementioned Reverso Chronograph doesn’t quite capture that old-school-cool aesthetic with its reversing case.
 The Cornes de Vache from Vacheron Constantin, on the other hand, absolutely does.
 Its name hints to the year of its inspiration, and apart from its 38.5mm case diameter, you could almost mistake it for the reference 6087 that inspired it.

 vacheron constantin historiques cornes de vache 1955 movement caseback